PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 For more information on how to create a custom callback, check out the tutorial [here](/Tutorials/Cloud Code and the Test Harness/Using Custom Callback Urls.md).

 For this tutorial, let's call this callback ‘lbRequests’.
-It's is not important what you call your callback.
+It's not important what you call your callback.
 However, you'll have to keep track of the name and secret of your callback:

 ![](img/PullLBoard/1.png)